-Advancement to Senior Fellow Status: It is anticipated that most fellows should advance to this stage at the beginning of their third year.
+Advancement to Senior Fellow Status

+It is anticipated that most fellows should advance to this stage at the their third year.
 However, this is not to be viewed as automatic.
-Some fellows will not be ready at this point.
+Some fellows will be ready at this point.
 The fellow will advance to the Senior Fellow status when the Program Director and the program faculty have determined that the fellow has attained clinical competence to function as a Pediatric Endocrinologist.

-Specific criteria will be:
+Specific Criteria will be:

-- At least 12 months experience after general pediatric residency caring for patients in the Pediatric Endocrinology and Diabetes clinic, hospital wards and the PICU/NICU.
-It is expected that in the vast majority of time this will be clinical rotations in the context of the Fellowship Program, although occasionally outside experience can be accepted. - Satisfactory evaluations by the supervising faculty on recent rotations. - A consensus among the entire program faculty that the individual fellow is competent to use good judgment and in possession of adequate knowledge to function independently and provide competent care. - Documentation of competency in most areas of the specialty. - 5.
-Self assessment by the resident that they are ready to progress to this stage.
+- At least 12 months experience after general pediatric residency caring for patients in the Pediatric Endocrinology and Diabetes clinic, hospital wards, and the PICU/NICU.
+It is expected that in the vast majority of time this will be clinical rotations in the context of the Fellowship Program, although occasionally outside experience can be accepted. - Satisfactory evaluations by the supervising faculty on recent rotations. - A consensus among the entire program faculty that the individual fellow is competent to use good judgement and in possession of adequate knowledge to function independently and provide competent care. - Documentation of competency in most areas of specialty. - Self-assessment of the resident that they are ready to progress to this stage.